 Cybercriminals use phishing attacks to trick victims into revealing sensitive information, such as passwords, bank account information, social security number, and other personal information types.
 Phishing scams have proved to be highly effective since criminals require minimal resources to execute the attacks.

-Hackers can simply create a phishing website, which mimics a real website to trick users into providing sensitive information.
+Hackers can create a phishing website, which mimics a real website to trick users into providing sensitive information.
 Criminals may also send email messages in bulk containing links to malicious websites or attachments, hoping that users will click them.

 3. Malware attacks